hypercurrentio/hypercurrentdjango/hello_project_base/README.md

 ## Project Setup

-Open project in desired editor.
+Open project in your desired editor.
 All commands should be done through the command line

 ### Ensure Django is installed